JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+8.25.21 - Completed more CSS in FreeCodeCamp. :woman_technologist:

 8.24.21 - Working through the first section in FreeCodeCamp.
 Currently in the CSS section.
 Gaining confidence.
 Aaron is going to look into learning JavaScript with me.
 Should be interesting.

 8.23.21 - Finally got back into my LinkedIn, Aaron, came into our group and had a power point for us with advice and tips.
 It was really cool and informative.
 "Don't Neglect your network" was the one line that we need to rememeber above anything else.
 Other advice was pick what you're good at and do it to pass on to someone else to do what you're not good at.
 Python will be a good code to learn.
 Put it on my short list.